1. Examples

 Adaptable conclusion and sign-off cover letter example

-My previous boss is currently working at the department and is happy to offer an internal recommendation.
+My previous boss is currently working in the department and is happy to offer an internal recommendation.
 She alerted me to the possibility of the role, and I would be delighted to come in for an interview to find out more.

 Sincerely,